Tyga’s Planning ‘Revenge’ Album After ‘Painful’ Kylie Jenner Split: Should She Be Worried?

 Tyga is turning his heartbreak into hits after Kylie Jenner moved on with Travis Scott!
 HollywoodLife.com has EXCLUSIVELY learned that Kylie’s excessive PDA with Travis has made the split ‘difficult’ for T-Raww.
 However, now he’s got the ultimate revenge plan up his sleeve…

-In case you’ve been out of touch, Kylie and Tyga, 27, split some time back in March when she went social media silent with the rapper.
-But, she picked up the pieces pretty quickly [aka weeks later] when she debuted her new beau to the world, rapper, Travis Scott, 25.
+In case you’ve been out of touch, Kylie and Tyga, 27, split some time back in March, when she went social media silent with the rapper.
+But, she picked up the pieces pretty quickly [as in, weeks later] when she debuted her new beau, Travis to the world.

-While their split still stings, after some sulking, Tyga knows what he needs to do.
+While their split still stings, after some sulking, Tyga knows what he needs to do now.
 “Although he feels hurt every time he sees or hears about Kylie and Travis, Tyga is going to do what he knows how to do best, rap.”

 While we hope that Tyga doesn’t drop a diss track [because that wouldn’t be too nice], we are glad that he’s not pouting any longer.
 Like we told you, when the split was fresh, Tyga was begging Kylie for another chance and angry at Travis for supposedly stealing his girl.
 However, now, he’s turning things around.